apache/tvm-rfcs/rfcs/0001-AMP_pass.md

 Operations are partitioned into colors denoted "Green", "Red", and "Gray" which represents the benefit of using a reduced floating point version of the operation.
-"Green" operations are compute intensive and almost always see signficant memory and latency savings by utilizing a reduced floating point form.
+"Green" operations are compute intensive and almost always see hardware memory and latency savings by utilizing a reduced floating point form.
 Examples of these operations are matrix multiplies and convolutions.
-"Gray" operations see little to know savings in using reduced floating point forms -- at least not enough to justify the overhead of casting values back and forth from FP32.
+"Gray" operations see little to no savings in using reduced floating point forms -- at least not enough to justify the overhead of casting values back and forth from FP32.
 "Red" operations meanwhile are operations we do not want to use reduced floating point forms on, usually due to numerical precision reasons.

-In general we always want to insert casts into reduced floating point space for "Green" operations, are fine with transforming "Gray" operations into reduced floating point space if their inputs are already in that form, and want to explictly cast back into full floating point space for "Red" operations.
+In general we always want to insert casts into reduced floating point space for "Green" operations, are fine with transforming "Gray" operations into reduced floating point space if their inputs are already in that form, and want to explicitly cast back into full floating point space for "Red" operations.
 Each operation will be placed into one of these lists via a "coloring" function which take in Relay `CallNodes` and returns a color.
 For example, we might have a function which colors only a convolution as "Green" if it has a large enough kernel and "Gray" otherwise.
-For the default implementation we will keep things simple however and do something like place all convolutions in the "Green" list, all elementwise operations in the "Gray" list, and so on.
+For the default implementation we will keep things simple however and do something like place all convolutions in the "Green" list, all element-wise operations in the "Gray" list, and so on.
 Still, the code will be designed to be easily extensible via overwriting this "coloring" function.